 Being asked to be a maid of honour is a privilege.
 There is nothing more humbling than being invited to be part of someone’s special day.
-While it is flattering, the role comes with great responsibility, but don’t worry, we’ve come up with the best tips to make your maid of honour duties go without a hitch while your best friend gets hitched.
+While it is flattering, the role comes great responsibility, but don’t worry, we’ve come up with the best tips to make your maid of honour duties go without a hitch while your best friend gets hitched.

 Be honest (with a pinch of salt)